 Your name.
 Your family.
 Your friends.
 Your go-to takeaway.
 Your favourite movie along with your least favourite movie.
 No, this isn’t the opening transcript of a cheesy bank or life insurance advert, although it could definitely pass as one.
 I’m talking about the concept of the self: the numerous external and internal factors our brains, floating around in our heads piloting our meat-bag bodies, make up to identify ourselves as ourselves.

 But what if you could experience all of that being taken away—let’s say, from a mysterious mushroom that naturally grows in moderate climates and just so happens to contain a chemical that poisons your brain, inducing a psychedelic trip?
 Sounds pretty unpleasant, right?
 Well, some psychonauts argue otherwise.
+There are infinite facts and benefits of mushrooms that highlight why they are so important—take Australian therapists using medicinal ones to treat anxiety—but one benefit rings loudest and it comes from magic mushrooms.
 The term is called ego death and some report it can have a profoundly positive impact on the outlook of their lives.

 Ego death is the term used to describe “a complete loss of subjective self-identity.”
-The term is used in many contexts, in philosophical and psychological theories—to the surprise of some, it’s not just synonymous with tripping absolute balls.
+The term is used in many contexts, in philosophical and psychological theories—to the surprise of some, it’s not just synonymous with tripping absolute balls like the dangerous ‘robotripping’.
 In fact, the term first arose in Jungian psychology and is interchangeable with the term psychic death, which is used to refer to the fundamental transformation of the psyche.
+Some have even argued that such a transformation is what aided and influenced evolution in humans—that’s right, say hello to the stoned ape theory.

 Scientists suggest that this loss of awareness while remaining fully conscious is due to a part of the brain called the claustrum—a thin sheet of neurons deep within the cortex assumed to be somewhat responsible for our awareness and sense of self.
 Studies have found that when individuals take psychedelics, the claustrum is less active, which could be a reason why people experience ego death.